AdaCore/learn/lectures/01_Overview/book/02_A_Bouncing_Ball.rst

         (X      => 0,  --  This won't compile!

 This brings us to the sequence of statements.
 What we're doing is an infinite loop, which will update the position of the ball at each step.
-In Ada, such a loop is introduced by the **loop** reserved word, and closed by **end loop**:
+In Ada, such a loop is introduced by the :ada:`loop` reserved word, and closed by :ada:`end loop`:

 .. code:: ada